Magnum::Ui::AbstractUserInterface class new in Git master

 Last node in draw and event processing order nested under this node.

-void setNodeOrder(NodeHandle handle, NodeHandle before)
+void setNodeOrder(NodeHandle handle, NodeHandle behind)

 Order a top-level node for draw and event processing.